Codecademy/docs/content/cpp/concepts/math-functions/terms/round/round.md

 ---
 Title: 'round()'
-Description: 'Returns the integer that is nearest to the argument, with halfway cases rounded away from zero.'
+Description: 'Returns the integer that is nearest to the argument, with halfway cases rounded away from the ending zero.'
 Subjects:
   - 'Computer Science'
 Tags: